-Goodenough College tours take place every Friday at 1pm and the first Saturday of each month at 11am.
+Goodenough College tours take place every Saturday at 10am.
+Tours take approximately one hour.
+There will be no tour on Saturday 27th December 2014 or Saturday 3rd January 2015.
 Do come and look around the College in person!
-For further information firstname.lastname@example.org.
+For further information email email@example.com.

 Goodenough Club has links with academic and members clubs around the world some of which are named below who will be pleased to welcome College Alumni.
 If you would like to use the facilities of a reciprocal club please contact the Goodenough Club Manager for a referral.

 Association of London Clubs (ALC)